DEFRA/data-returns-data-exchange/src/main/resources/api_desc.md

   REST resources (Jersey resources) and generate the swagger.json file automatically https://github.com/kongchen/swagger-maven-plugin
-  - Records to be validated immediately when they are inserted into a dataset - this allows the validation (an expensive operation) to be load balanced if data is uploaded in chunks.
   - Need to determine how we are going to manage validation error definitions.
 Currently there are help snippets in the frontend but a good API design would also make these available via the API.
 Don't really